 College of Medicine accounts, commonly known as a “COMIS Account,” are one of several different ways to access information at the Universiity.
 Faculty, staff, and students have an account, known as a NetID, which is used for all University communications, HR tracking including paycheck information, and to renew your campus parking permit.
-COMIS accounts, UVM accounts, and Fletcher Allen Health Care accounts are managed seperately.
+COMIS accounts, UVM accounts, and The University of Vermont Medical Center accounts are managed seperately.

 COMIS accounts are created to allow users access to